ManimCommunity/manim/docs/source/installation/windows.rst

 Chocolatey
 **********

-Manim can be installed via Chocolatey simply by running
+Manim can be installed via Chocolatey simply by running:

 .. code-block:: powershell